amarjilani/eyes/README.md

 This project showcases two eyes in the centre of the screen, which will track your mouse movements across the screen.
 Furthermore, the page contains a dynamically changing background colour.

 ## How to run
-You can run this progject by visiting https://amarjilani.github.io/eyes and simply moving your mouse around.
+You can run this project by visiting https://amarjilani.github.io/eyes and simply moving your mouse around.

 ## Future Improvements
 A button to add more eyes may be added in the future.
 Additionally, customization of the size and attributes of the eyes (such as colour) can be implemented.
 A more sophisticated design, such as a complete person, could be added instead of simply eyes.